shacharsol/js-package-manager-mcp/docs/API.md

 ## Overview

-NPM Plus provides a comprehensive MCP (Model Context Protocol) server for JavaScript package management.
+NPM Plus v12.0.14 provides a comprehensive MCP (Model Context Protocol) server for JavaScript package management.
 This document describes all available tools and their usage.

+**Current Status**: 15/16 tools fully functional with production-ready reliability

 ## Base URL